gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

         \[ As to C509 certificates, the COSE Header Parameters 'c5b' and 'c5c' are under pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

    * The 'sign_enc_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
 Otherwise, it MUST be present and specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
-This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'sign_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
 Otherwise, it MUST be present and specifies the Signature Algorithm used to sign messages in the OSCORE group.
-This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'sign_params' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
 Otherwise, it MUST be present and specifies the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

-      - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+      - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-      - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+      - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

    * The 'alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
 Otherwise, it MUST be present and specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.

    * The 'ecdh_alg' parameter MUST NOT be present if the OSCORE group is a signature-only group.
 Otherwise, it MUST be present and specifies the Pairwise Key Agreement Algorithm used in the OSCORE group.
-This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'ecdh_params' parameter MUST NOT be present if the OSCORE group is a signature-only group.
 Otherwise, it MUST be present and specifies the parameters of the Pairwise Key Agreement Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

-      - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+      - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-      - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+      - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

    The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.